Naadiyaar/naadiyaar_blog/content/posts/doubly-linked-list-java.md

 ![Diagram of a doubly linked list](/doubly-link-list.png)

-Though there are downsides to related to having an extra link, e.g. More memory and storage consumption, complexity and insertion/deletion overhead.
+Though there are downsides to related to having an extra link, e.g., More memory and storage consumption, complexity and insertion/deletion overhead.
 In these article we'll explore how to create a DLL and implement some necessary methods in Java:
 - **addHead():** inserting an element to the beginning of the list.
 - **addTail():** inserting an element to the end of the list.